 Aevos at a Glance

-Aevos Legal & Dispute Resolution Services, LLC is a team of experienced arbitrators, attorneys, and professionals dedicated to resolving complex healthcare disputes with precision, fairness, and regulatory expertise.
-Founded by four partners with deep backgrounds in law, finance, education, and negotiation, Aevos was built to meet the growing national need for high-volume, high-quality determinations under the No Surprises Act and related federal review processes.
+Aevos Legal & Dispute Resolution Services, LLC is an independent, founder-owned organization comprised of experienced arbitrators, attorneys, educators, and professionals dedicated to resolving healthcare reimbursement disputes under the federal No Surprises Act.
+Founded by four partners with backgrounds in law, finance, education, and operations, Aevos was built to meet the growing national need for high-volume, high-quality determinations through the federal Independent Dispute Resolution (IDR) process.

-At our core, we believe that dispute resolution must balance accuracy with efficiency, ensuring that every decision is defensible, transparent, and rooted in integrity.
-Our partners bring decades of combined experience across arbitration, litigation, accounting, and policy, making Aevos uniquely positioned to deliver outcomes that protect patients, reward providers, and stabilize insurers.
+At our core, we believe that dispute resolution must balance accuracy with efficiency, ensuring that every decision is defensible, consistent, and rooted in integrity.
+Beyond case adjudication, Aevos supports arbitrator development, quality assurance, workflow optimization, and consulting initiatives designed to strengthen dispute resolution programs and improve organizational performance.
+Our partners bring decades of combined experience across arbitration, litigation, accounting, education, and operational leadership, making Aevos uniquely positioned to deliver fair, reliable, and compliance-driven outcomes.

 Michael Berger